ckissi/responsive-html-email-templates/README.md

-# responsive-html-email-templates
+# Free Responsive HTML Email Template for Startups and SaaS
-Collection of Free responsive HTML templates for Startups
+Collection of Free responsive HTML templates for Startups and SaaS